smm3d2/smm3d2/README.md

 ## Hi there 👋

+## I'm looking to do data analysis in basketball.
+Specifically wanting to focus on making observations with data that can be directly applied in-game, such as play-calling, lineups, rest, and so forth.

 <!--
 **smm3d2/smm3d2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.